markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 Customize the boot screen using Windows Configuration Designer and Deployment Image Servicing and Management (DISM).

-You must enable Unbranded boot on the installation media with DISM before you can apply settings for Unbranded boot using either Windows Configuration Designer or applying a provisioning package during setup.
+You must enable Unbranded Boot on the installation media with DISM before you can apply settings for Unbranded Boot using either Windows Configuration Designer or applying a provisioning package during setup.

 [!INCLUDE [provisioning-package-1](../../../includes/configure/provisioning-package-1.md)]